mems/calepin/Operating Systems/Command line/Command line (Unix).md

 # Copying a file
 cp file1 file2
+# Copy all files in dir1 to dir2 (recursively)
+cp -R dir1/. dir2/
 # Copy all files of a directory within the current work directory
 cp dir/* .
 # Copy a directory within the current work directory